AkiraMD/ruby-senior-take-home-assignment/README.md

 ```

 ### Making changes
-1. Branch off of the `main` branch of this repo.
+1. For this repo, clone it, and branch off of the `main` branch of your newly cloned fork.
 Please name it with the following convention:
 ```
 <your initials>/interview/ruby-take-home
 ```